Our trip to Herstmonceux Castle East Sussex was gifted to Well Travelled Munchkins. All words, photos and opinions are our own.

 After a period of falling on to hard times the castle was rejuvenated by the victorian tourism trade and was seen as one of the best days out in the area!
 If you ask us, it still is!
 The castle was then restored in full at the beginning of the twentieth century.

-The buildings are still in the grounds of the Herstmonceux Castle and are now a museum you can visit.
-Visit the observatory website for opening times and more information.
+The observatory domes are still in the grounds of the Herstmonceux Castle and now form part of The Observatory Science Centre.
+Visit the observatory website for opening times and more information to plan your visit.

 Herstmonceux Castle Gardens